SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    (<#identifier 1#>: <#expression 1#>, <#identifier 2#>: <#expression 2#>, <#...#>)

-Parenthesized expressions are used to create tuples and to pass arguments to a function call.
+Use parenthesized expressions to create tuples and to pass arguments to a function call.
 If there is only one value inside the parenthesized expression, the type of the parenthesized expression is the type of that value.
+For example,
-For example, the type of the parenthesized expression ``(1)`` is ``Int``, not ``(Int)``.
+the type of the parenthesized expression ``(1)`` is ``Int``, not ``(Int)``.

 .. langref-grammar